The Hidden Cost of Overlooking How People Think and Work Differently

 When there’s no shared understanding of how people think and operate, small misalignments turn into bigger problems.
 Trust breaks down.
 Collaboration becomes harder.
 And the energy that should be going into the work gets redirected into fixing avoidable issues.

 The organizations that adapt and perform well in this environment won’t be the ones with the biggest teams or the most polished internal systems.
 They’ll be the ones that make the most of the people they already have—because they actually understand how those people work.
+That’s the heart of the neurodiversity business case: tapping into cognitive diversity and retaining neurodivergent talent.

-So What Can You Do
+So What Can You Do?

 You don’t need a major initiative or a long-term transformation project.
 You just need to start looking at your team through a new lens.

-Begin by encouraging open conversations about different ways of working.
+Encourage open conversations about different ways of working.
 When people feel safe to describe how they think, communicate, and operate best, it becomes easier to set expectations and reduce friction.

 Most challenges inside teams come from a lack of clarity, not a lack of effort.
 When people are misunderstood, misaligned, or unsupported in how they think and work, performance suffers.